harilal766/shopify_api_for_python/README.md

 ```bash
 pip install shopify_api_for_python
 ```
-- Or clone the project.
+- Or clone using this link and `cd` into it .
 ```bash
 git clone "https://github.com/harilal766/shopify_api_for_python"
 ```